leftlogic/ffconf/src/articles/cfp.md

 updated: 2024-05-13
 ---

-Though this post is timestamped, it applies to nearly every year of {% ffconf %} <abbr title="Call for Papers">CFP</abbr> it includes both what I want to hear about (to give you an idea whether something you're passionate about aligns with the topics), and also mine and Julie's [promise to our speakers](#our-promise-to-you).
+Though this post is timestamped, it applies to nearly every year of FFConf <abbr title="Call for Papers">CFP</abbr> it includes both what I want to hear about (to give you an idea whether something you're passionate about aligns with the topics), and also mine and Julie's [promise to our speakers](#our-promise-to-you).

-You can also follow the [@{% ffconf %}](https://twitter.com/ffconf) twitter account for the latest announcements to find out how to join in on this fun!
+You can also follow the [@FFConf](https://twitter.com/ffconf) twitter account for the latest announcements to find out how to join in on this fun!

 ## Topics I'm interested in hearing about

-Here are the topics that I often think about around {% ffconf %} in no particular order.
+Here are the topics that I often think about around FFConf in no particular order.

 ## Code, development